Leandro-Araujo/English/README.md

 console.log(myFirstObject.age);
 ```

 You will see respectively 'Jhon' and 23.
-Thanks to read it, see you in the next article.
+Thanks to read it.
+See you in the next article.